MaximeRobeyns/agnfinder/docs/source/san_inference.rst

 normalisation consideration is explicitly thought about when designing the model.

-Autoregressive models can be used to do just this (i.e. side-step the need to compute or even approximate high dimensional integrals) by simply factorising the desired multivariate distribution as a product of its nested conditionals:
+Autoregressive models side-step the need to compute or even approximate high dimensional integrals) by simply factorising the desired multivariate distribution as a product of its nested conditionals:

 .. math::